W. Mullins McLeod Jr.

 in 1998.
 Following law school, Mullins served as law clerk to then Circuit

-Court Judge, Costa M. Pleicones, now Associate Justice to the South Carolina
+Court Judge, Costa M. Pleicones, now Chief Justice of the South Carolina

 Supreme Court.
 Additionally, Mullins was admitted to the United States